Examples of good brand names: Some of the most successful brand names ever

 Durex Logo

 Globally recognized, the Durex brand evokes an instant impression of reliability and safety.
-The name itself is carefully crafted to provide peace of mind and is a compact embodiment of the brand’s core values.
+The name is carefully crafted to provide peace of mind and compactly embodies the brand’s core values.
 While the name may evoke thoughts of “ruggedness” upon first encounter, it is an acronym that encapsulates the key elements of the brand’s mission.

 Durex combines the words “Durable,” “Reliable,” and “Excellence,” each of which is a cornerstone of the company’s ethics.
 By combining these three essential qualities, the brand name establishes a direct connection with the consumer, answering their most fundamental questions when choosing contraceptives.